Underestimating Costs and Cash Flow When Starting a Clothing Brand: What Not to Do

 6. E-Commerce Setup & Digital Tools

 Launching your online store has recurring operational costs many founders miss.
+Plan for:

 • Shopify subscription